cmspam/incus-docker/README.md

 How to use it:

-*Note*: This image will modify your iptables when run privileged, adding:\
+*Note*: If you use the environment variable SETIPTABLES=true, it will be adding:\
 iptables-legacy -I DOCKER-USER -j ACCEPT\
 ip6tables-legacy -I DOCKER-USER -j ACCEPT

 The reason is that, without doing this, docker's iptables settings will be blocking the connections from the incus bridge you create, and your containers/vms will not be able to access the internet.
+If you use podman, it's not needed from my testing.

 # If you want to use the image from docker hub